-The EPA is currently monitoring coast air quality for changes and possible risks.:
+Mississippi State Department of Health: The EPA is currently monitoring coast air quality for changes and possible risks.

-Mississippi Department of Environmental Quality: The www.airnow.gov. has initiated an air monitoring effort to ensure the safety of local residents and track any developing air quality changes.
-To see the latest data, visit EPA is sampling the air, water and sediment to assess the impact of the oil spill on the affected ecosystems.
+Mississippi Department of Environmental Quality: The Environmental Protection Agency has initiated an air monitoring effort to ensure the safety of local residents and track any developing air quality changes.
+To see the latest data, visit www.airnow.gov.
+EPA is sampling the air, water and sediment to assess the impact of the oil spill on the affected ecosystems.
 Samples can take time to process, usually about 3-4 days.
 Sampling data will provide specific information about the pollutants and will be used to help guide the response and cleanup.
-EPA is working with local, state and www.epa.gov/bpspill/techsolution.html. partners.
-To suggest technology solutions, visit
+EPA is working with local, state and federal response partners.
+To suggest technology solutions, visit www.epa.gov/bpspill/techsolution.html.

 · Certifications and experience in Oiled Animal Response.

 · Certifications and experience in Haz-Mat Awareness and Operations 3.
 Incident Command.